 SEE GAUDI’S GRAVE

-Gaudí died a few days later.
-They lay him to rest within the crypt of the church.
+Gaudí tragically died on June 10th, 1926, aged 73.
+A tram struck him as he walked to church.
+His lack of ID and worn clothing meant that nobody recognized him immediately.
+He died from his injuries a few days later.
+The church crypt holds Gaudí’s remains.
 In the museum underneath, are small viewing windows so you can gaze down on his eternal resting place.

 VISIT PARC GÜELL